Message based and shared memory control interface is mostly complete

 The message based control path is complete.
 The network joystick implementation is completely in the joysender program and out of the robot proper.
 The "planner" concept is obsolete.
 There is now simply a motor planner that responds to commands.
 All planning and control is assumed to operate in a separate process on or off the robot system.

-Changing plumbing on robot
+Changing Plumbing on Robot

-Therefor, what is being done is to scrap the "netstick" networked joystick and move it to a more generic message passing interface.
+Currently, the only way to control the robot or alter its behavior is by a script, pretend to be a joystick, or modify the robot program itself.
+What is being done is to scrap the "netstick" networked joystick and move it to a more generic message passing interface.
 The networked joystick will still work, but it will communicate through the new interface.

 Big Robot or Little Robot?